 Conservatee or Ward.
 The incapacitated person for whom a conservatorship or guardianship has been established.

 Conservator or Guardian.
 An individual who is appointed by the court to act on behalf of an incapacitated person.

 Conservatorship or Guardianship.
 A court proceeding in which the court supervises the management of an incapacitated person’s affairs and/or personal care.

 Durable Power of Attorney for Health Care.
-A type of Advance Health Care Directive, this is a document in which individuals nominate a person as their agent to make health care decisions for them if they are not able to give medical consent.
+A type of Advance Health Care Directive, this is a document in which an individual nominates a person as his or her agent to make health care decisions for them if they are not able to give medical consent.
 This document can give the agent the power to withdraw or continue life-sustaining procedures.

 Durable Power of Attorney for Asset Management.
 (Durable Power of Attorney for Finance).
 A document in which individuals (the “principal”) nominate a person as their agent (attorney-in-fact) to conduct financial transactions on their behalf.
 This document can be either “springing,” which means that it is effective only upon the principal’s incapacity, or “fixed,” which means that the document becomes effective when it is signed.

 Executor.
 The individual named in a Will who is responsible for administering an estate during probate.
 The Executor is the person responsible for making sure all taxes and other expenses are paid and for distributing the property of the deceased person in accordance with the Will.

 Federal Estate Taxes.
 A tax is due at death if the estate exceeds a certain amount and is calculated on the value of the deceased person’s estate at the time of death.

 Health Insurance Portability and Accountability Act of 1996 (aka HIPAA).
 Federal legislation that limits the formal and informal communication of information from doctors and other health care providers to persons other than the patient.